Oregano: benefits, dosage, contraindications

 Wound ✪✪✪✪✪

-A small clinical trial shows that applying an ointment containing a 3% concentration of oregano's water-soluble fraction twice daily for 10 to 14 days after minor dermatologic surgery could reduce infection rates and improve scar formation compared to a petrolatum-based ointment.
-Oregano promotes healing of minor skin inflammations and bruises, soothing damaged skin.
+A small clinical trial shows that applying an ointment containing a 3% concentration of the water-soluble fraction of oregano twice daily for 10 to 14 days after a minor dermatological surgical procedure could reduce infection rates and improve scar formation compared with a petrolatum-based ointment.
+Oregano promotes the healing of minor skin inflammations and bruises, soothing damaged skin.

 Posologie

-Oregano is traditionally used to relieve mild gastrointestinal disorders, helping to improve digestion and reduce symptoms of discomfort, according to the EMA.
+Oregano is traditionally used to relieve mild gastrointestinal complaints, helping to improve digestion and reduce symptoms of discomfort, according to the EMA.

 Posologie

-Oregano is recommended to alleviate cough associated with colds, helping to clear the airways, according to the EMA.
+Oregano is recommended to ease cough associated with the common cold, helping to clear the airways, according to the EMA.

 Posologie